-Division 1 committees will be filled by Division 2 personnel and Division 2 committees will be filled by Division 1 personnel to ensure fairness.
+Premier Division committees will be filled by Division I personnel and Division I committees will be filled by Premier Division personnel to ensure impartiality and fairness.

-When a referee or manager has a complaint about the player it is to be communicated to the president.
+When a referee or manager has a complaint about the player it is to be communicated to the President and Games Commissioner.

-The president will gather the appropriate information and communicate it to the appropriate disciplinary committee and they will decide the fate of that player.
+The Games Commissioner will gather the appropriate information and communicate it to the appropriate disciplinary committee and they will decide the fate of that player.

 We are continually try to improve the website and any suggestions are welcome.

 We are striving to build a site for players to find teams, to track scores, standings, goals and red or yellow cards.